GAchuzia/notes/README.md

 ### Anki

 Anki is a powerful space-repetion based study tool.
 Download it from [Ankiweb](https://apps.ankiweb.net/#downloads), it's free (on desktop and android).
-I'll be uploading all the flash cards I make to this repo, and they can be found in the [anki-decksn folder](flashcards/anki-decks/).
+I'll be uploading all the flash cards I make to this repo, and they can be found in the [anki-decks folder](flashcards/anki-decks/).

 ### Quizlet